heroku/cowboyku/guide/http_handlers.md

-If you used the process dictionary, timers, monitors or may be receiving messages, then you can use this function to clean them up, as Cowboy might reuse the process for the next keep-alive request.
+If you used the process dictionary, timers, monitors or may be receiving messages, then you can use this function to clean them up, as Cowboyku might reuse the process for the next keep-alive request.

 The chances of any of this happening in your handler are pretty